eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

     #define STREAM_HISTORY  8
     #define BUFFER_SIZE     UXR_CONFIG_UDP_TRANSPORT_MTU * STREAM_HISTORY

-Before create a Session we need to indicate the transport to use (the agent must be configured for listening from udp at port 2018).
+Before create a Session we need to indicate the transport to use (the *Agent* must be configured for listening from UDP at port 2018).

 .. code-block:: C